wireapp/wire-ios/README.md

 ![iOS app architecture](https://github.com/wireapp/wire/blob/master/assets/ios-architecture.png?raw=true)

-*ZMessaging-cocoa* is the top-most layer of the iOS *sync engine*, and it is using on a number of lower-level frameworks.
+*wire-ios-sync-engine* is the top-most layer of the iOS *sync engine*, and it is using on a number of lower-level frameworks.

 ### Repositories

-- [zmessaging-cocoa](https://github.com/wireapp/zmessaging-cocoa): topmost layer that implements client-side business logic, caching, encryption and client-side backend communication protocol
+- [wire-ios-sync-engine](https://github.com/wireapp/wire-ios-sync-engine): topmost layer that implements client-side business logic, caching, encryption and client-side backend communication protocol

 ## How to build the open source client